apache/usergrid/docs/installation/ug1-deploy-to-tomcat.md

-# Deploying to local Tomcat & Cassandra
+# Usegrid 1: Deploying to Tomcat

 This is a guide that explains how to install and run Usergrid using stock Tomcat and Cassandra on a single computer.